burakkl/burakkl/README.md

-My name is Burak Kılıç
+My name is Burak Kılıç.
 I am 19 years old.
 Currently, I'm a freshman student studying Computer Science at Bilkent University and learning Java.
 <!--
 **burakkl/burakkl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.